 Rotor Bunkers Used as RGHQ

-In the 1950's the Royal Air Force replaced the ageing WW2 radar with centimetric radar in what was known as the ROTOR plan.
+In the 1950's the Royal Air Force replaced the ageing WWII radar with centimetric radar in what was known as the ROTOR plan.
 This built an elaborate network of 39 bunkers at radar sites around the UK.
-On the East and South coast these were deep underground.
+On the East and South coast these were buried deep underground.
 On the West Coast where they were less vulnerable the bunkers were only semi-sunken.
-The plotters at radar station reported to one of four Sector Operations Centres (ROTOR SOC) of similar design to the radar bunkers but larger with three levels.
+The plotters at radar stations reported to one of four Sector Operations Centres (ROTOR SOC) of similar design to the radar bunkers but larger with three levels.

 If enemy aircraft were to approach the UK, the SOC would scramble interceptor aircraft.
 Most of the ROTOR radar bunkers became operational around 1952 but the rapid development of aircraft and radar technology quickly made the ROTOR plan redundant.
-As the speed of bomber aircraft increased it became necessary to control the interceptor fighters directly from the radar station making the SOC redundant.
+As the speed of bomber aircraft increased it became necessary to control the interceptor fighters directly from the radar stations, making the SOC redundant.
 New radar was developed with an increased range that meant fewer radar stations were required.
 Many radar stations were closed or put into a care and maintenance state.

 By the 1960's the government had many recently built and expensive bunkers now very embarrassingly left redundant.
 When the policy of Regional Seats of Government Headquarters was introduced, many of the ROTOR bunkers were utilised for these headquarters.
 Four ROTOR SOC bunkers (Bawburgh, Barnton Quarry, Kelvedon Hatch and Shipton) and four radar bunkers (Anstruther, Bolt Head, Hack Green and Skendleby) became Regional Headquarters.

 All the ROTOR bunkers were built to similar specifications.
 The most noticeable feature of a fully submerged bunker being the entrance in a bungalow style guard house with a veranda.
 The guardhouse is connected via a tunnel into the main bunker.
 The only other surface features are the ventilation shafts and a lattice communications mast.